ksator/EVPN_DCI_automation/README.md

 ### What to find in this repo:
 Network automation content with Ansible, Jinja, YAML, Python.
 For a DCI demo using EVPN-VXLAN.
 With network devices running Junos (QFX5000 and QFX10000) accross 2 differents DC.

 The setup is already up and running.
-This automation content is not used to build the setup (i.e is not used for the build phase).
+This automation content is not used to build the setup.
-This automation content is used to update the existing setup (i.e run phase) adding/removing/replacing/auditing vlans to the DCI configuration.
+This automation content is used to update the existing setup adding/removing/replacing/auditing vlans to the DCI configuration.

 ### Repo structure
 - ansible playbooks are **pb.xxx.yml** files at the root of the repository.